sm18lr88/OpenAI_TTS_GUI/README.md

 Privacy and trust notes:

-Text you submit for speech generation is sent to OpenAI or to the compatible endpoint configured with `OPENAI_BASE_URL`.
-API keys are read from `OPENAI_API_KEY`, OS keyring, or the local fallback file shown in the app data directory.
-Presets, settings, logs, and sidecar metadata are stored locally under the data path shown in `Help` -> `About`; delete those files to remove local app data.
-Sidecar files may include request IDs to help with OpenAI support.
+The app sends text for speech generation to OpenAI or to the compatible endpoint configured with `OPENAI_BASE_URL`.
+It reads API keys from `OPENAI_API_KEY`, the OS keyring, or the local fallback file shown in the app data directory.
+It stores presets, settings, logs, and sidecar metadata locally under the data path shown in `Help` -> `About`.
+Delete those files to remove local app data.
+Sidecar files may include request IDs that help with OpenAI support.

-Release artifacts include checksum files and are built from the public release workflow.
-The Windows installer is prepared for standard-user installation and safe uninstall checks.
-The project tracks Windows App Certification Kit and Microsoft Store MSI/EXE readiness, but it does not claim certification until an actual Windows SDK/App Certification Kit or Store submission report passes.
+Release artifacts include checksum files.
+The public release workflow builds them.
+The Windows installer supports standard-user installation and safe uninstall checks.
+The project tracks Windows App Certification Kit and Microsoft Store MSI/EXE readiness.
+It does not claim certification until an actual Windows SDK/App Certification Kit or Store submission report passes.

 ## Troubleshooting

-- **ffmpeg not found**: ensure it's on PATH.
-The app checks on startup.
+- **ffmpeg not found**: Make sure it is on PATH.
+The app checks at startup.
-- **API key issues**: try setting `OPENAI_API_KEY` environment variable directly.
+- **API key issues**: Try setting the `OPENAI_API_KEY` environment variable directly.
-- **Logs**: check the log file path shown in `Help` → `About`.
+- **Logs**: Check the log file path shown in `Help` → `About`.

 ## Tips

-- Speed adjustments far from 1.0x may impact quality.
-Use `gpt-4o-mini-tts` with instructions like "speak slowly" for better results.
+- Speed adjustments far from 1.0x may affect quality.
+For better results, use `gpt-4o-mini-tts` with instructions such as "speak slowly".
 - Instruction examples at [openai.fm](https://openai.fm).
 - `api_key.enc` is obfuscated, not encrypted.
 Prefer OS keyring or environment variables.